1 Samuel 20

 Interpretations

-The relationship between David and Jonathan has attracted significant interpretive attention.
-Three main positions can be noted:
+The relationship between David and Jonathan has drawn considerable interpretive attention.
+Three positions are worth noting:

-A covenantal friendship reading — the dominant position in Jewish and Christian traditions — understands the David-Jonathan relationship as the paradigmatic biblical example of deep male friendship, covenantal loyalty, and self-giving love.
-The Hebrew term אַהֲבָה (love) is used for their relationship, as it is for many relationships in the Hebrew Bible, and the covenant has clear political and social dimensions (protecting each other's households).
-The reference to David's love surpassing "the love of women" in 2 Samuel 1:26 is understood as a comparison of intensity in loyalty, not of romantic category.
+A covenantal friendship reading — the dominant position in Jewish and Christian traditions — understands the David-Jonathan relationship as the leading biblical example of deep friendship, covenant loyalty, and self-giving love.
+The Hebrew term אַהֲבָה (love) is used for their relationship, as it is for many relationships in the Hebrew Bible, and the covenant has clear political and social dimensions, including the protection of each other's households.
+On this reading, David's statement in 2 Samuel 1:26 that Jonathan's love surpassed "the love of women" compares intensity of loyalty, not romantic category.

-A romantic or erotic reading — advanced by some modern scholars — argues that the language of love, the covenant structure, and the intensity of the farewell reflect a romantic bond.
-This reading points to the use of אַהֲבָה (also used for romantic love in Song of Solomon), the physical description of their farewell, and the comparison in 2 Samuel 1.
+A romantic or erotic reading — advanced by some modern scholars — argues that the language of love, the covenant structure, and the intensity of the farewell suggest a romantic bond.
+It points to the use of אַהֲבָה (also used for romantic love in Song of Solomon), the physical description of their farewell, and the comparison in 2 Samuel 1.

-The majority of Protestant, Catholic, and Jewish commentators have historically read the relationship as a covenantal friendship — one of unusual depth and fidelity — rather than as romantic.
+The majority of Protestant, Catholic, and Jewish commentators have historically read the relationship as a covenantal friendship of unusual depth and fidelity rather than as a romantic bond.
 The covenant's explicit concern with households and descendants (vv.
-14-16) fits the political structure of covenantal kinship rather than erotic partnership.
-Whatever the relationship's precise character, the text presents it as a model of faithful loyalty (chesed) that transcends self-interest.
+14-16) fits the political structure of covenantal kinship more naturally than erotic partnership.
+Whatever the relationship's precise character, the text presents it as a model of faithful loyalty (חֶסֶד) that rises above self-interest.